AP Style Cheat Sheet

 - Don’t put unfamiliar abbreviations in parentheses after the first reference: “The American Copy Editors Society (ACES), for example, would either be repeated as the full name on subsequent references or replaced by a generic reference, such as "the society."

 - Use an apostrophe and spell out academic degrees: “She holds a bachelor’s degree.”
 Use abbreviations for degrees only when you need to include a list of credentials after a name and set them off with commas: “Peter White, LL.D., Ph.D., was the keynote speaker.”

 - Abbreviate junior or senior directly after a name, with no comma to set it off: "Justin Wilson Jr."

 - Spell out the names of all states when used alone: “He lives in Montana.”
 Abbreviate state names of seven or more letters when used with a city name, with commas before and after the abbreviation: “Pittsburgh, Pa., is a great weekend getaway spot for people who live in Youngstown, Ohio.”
-You’ll find the list of acceptable abbreviations under State Names in the hardcover copy of the AP Stylebook.
+You’ll find the list of acceptable abbreviations under State Names in the hardcover and digital version of the AP Stylebook.